Kashburner1968/whipshaw/geopolitical-sentiment-falsification.md

 ### B. The Mid-Day Verification Failure (Today's Rhetoric Deconstruction)
 - *Linguistic Tokens:* "Proceeding nicely", "prefer to do a good deal", "Cabinet meeting at Camp David".
 - *Algorithmic Bias Override:* *ENFORCE STRICT FILTER.* While official channels claim progress, the U.S. military simultaneously conducted active "self-defense strikes" against Iranian missile batteries and naval vessels in southern Iran.
 Concurrently, Iran's IRGC issued formal warnings of immediate retaliation.
 The state of active conflict means a structural peace deal is non-existent.
+A meeting a Camp David sounds productive and hopeul, but does not indicate a deal has been made.

 ---